 IP TAKE: The Weingart Foundation is straightforward about its grantmaking process, making it one of the easiest foundations to submit a grant application to in Los Angeles.
-But Weingart awards lots of small to midsize grants, so don't expect millions of dollars.
+But Weingart makes lots of small to midsize grants, so grant seekers should not expect major funding.

 Because of Weingart's dedication to the Los Angeles area, grants are limited to seven counties in Southern California: Los Angeles, Orange, Santa Barbara, Riverside, San Bernadino, and Ventura.
-San Diego County used to be on this list to make seven, but no longer makes the cut.
+San Diego County used to be on this list to make seven, but no longer receives funding.

-A list of recent grants can be found in the Grants Database.
+Find a list of recent grants in the Grants Database.
 The foundation has about $799 million in assets, and it tends to release between 500-700 grants each year ranging from $200 to $1 million.

 Weingart's grantmaking strategy is to give a substantial — but not overwhelmingly large — grant to as many causes as it can each year.
-So while you shouldn't rely on Weingart to be the primary funding source for your organization's program, you have a good chance at getting a piece of the foundation's budget if you're in Los Angeles.
+So while nonprofits should not rely on Weingart to be the primary funding source for an organization's program, grant seekers have a good chance at receiving some of the foundation's funding if they are in Los Angeles.

-The foundation accepts requests for unrestricted operating support as part of it's focus on equity.
-There's a two-step process to requesting a grant over $25,000.
-You can also request a grant from the Expanding Opportunity Fund, which used to be known as the Small Grants Program.
-This if for requests under $25,000 and for organizations with annual operating budgets under $1 million.
+The foundation accepts requests for unrestricted operating support as part of its support for equity.
+Requesting a grant over $25,000 is a two-step process.
+Grant seekers can also request a grant from the Expanding Opportunity Fund, which used to be known as the Small Grants Program.
+This is for requests under $25,000 and for organizations with annual operating budgets under $1 million.